Honda Civic insurance group and cost

 - Cheap: £597 (Galashiels TD1)

-Which factors affect my Honda Civic insurance rate?
+What other factors affect my Honda Civic insurance rate?

-Honda Civic facts
+Is the Honda Civic safe?

 When tested by Euro NCAP in 2017, the Honda Civic was awarded a 5/5 safety rating.
 It achieved an excellent score of 92% for adult occupant safety, and a score of 75% for child occupant safety and pedestrian safety.
 The Civic’s safety features also earned it a score of 88% for its safety assist rating.

-As previously stated, the safer that your car is, the lower you may find your premiums become.
 The Honda Civic comes with a great variety of safety measures as standard.
 The AEB City and AEB Inter-urban are designed to help you to avoid low speed and rear-ending collisions, with the ability to detect an obstacle and either brake autonomously or increase your braking, whilst the AEB Pedestrian can detect sudden and unexpected obstacles and help decrease your braking distance.

 The Civic also features a speed assistance system; this feature helps you to stick to the legal speed limit and avoid any excessive speed that may result in an accident.
 As well as speed assistance, the Civic also comes with a lane assist system which is designed to help you to keep in your lane and alert you if you begin to drift.

 If you want to invest in any further safety measures that are optional to the Honda Civic, visit the Honda website.
 Ask your insurer about additional safety and/or security features you could install to lower your premiums and keep you and your passengers safe.

 Compare insurance for other Honda models